awsdocs/amazon-workmail-user-guide/doc_source/using_web_application.md

 # Log on to the Amazon WorkMail Web Application<a name="using_web_application"></a>

 Amazon WorkMail has a web\-based application that you can use to access your Amazon WorkMail account from a web browser\.
-The Amazon WorkMail web application includes integrated applications such as mail, calendar, and contacts\.
+The Amazon WorkMail web application includes integrated applications, such as Mail, Calendar, and Contacts\.
 To get started with the Amazon WorkMail web application, you need a broadband internet connection and the latest version of one of the following web browsers:
 + Google Chrome
 + Mozilla Firefox
-+ Apple Safari
++ Safari
 + Microsoft Edge
-+ Microsoft Internet Explorer
++ Internet Explorer

-Your Amazon WorkMail system administrator provides you with your initial login credentials, which consist of a username and a password\.
+Your Amazon WorkMail system administrator provides you with your initial login credentials, which consist of a user name and a password\.
 To recover a lost or forgotten password, contact your administrator\.

 You also need your unique Amazon WorkMail web application URL, which contains an alias—the unique name chosen for your mail domain when your organization was added\.